domwakeling/bowles-website/src/news/2018/may/kent/index.md

 **Fun Team Event**\
 Chris Garrat and Ethan Gillespie were members of the wining team in Secondary\
 Johnny Aguss and Evie Ayton were members of the 2nd-placed team in Secondary\
-Ameila Aves and Toby Pople were members of the 3rd-placed team in Secondary
+Amelia Aves and Toby Pople were members of the 3rd-placed team in Secondary

 **Honorable Mention**\
 Ben Wontner - 4th in Primary Senior Male